NuriaQueralt/rd-social-media-mining/README.md

 - Selected 5 patient timelines.
 - Retrieved for SMMT: twitter handlers and start-end dates to download the corpus.

+### 2. Preprocessing
+By using the SMMT toolkit, twitter data in JSON was converted into data in csv format.
+HPO (hpo.owl) was downloaded and terms in HPO using extracted using the property rdfs:label.

+### 3. Keyword match using terms in HPO
+For each term extracted from HPO, checked whether the "text" field of the twitter data in csv includes the term.

 ### Results
 * We mined 3,776 tweets for the five patients